The Science of the Solar Cycle

 Coronal Mass Ejection

-What we saw during Solar Cycle 24 was some major solar events which led to the Northern Lights being visible over a wide geographic area.
+What we saw during Solar Cycle 24 were some major solar events which led to the Northern Lights being visible over a wide geographic area.
 However, these events were sporadic, few and far between and nowhere near as numerous as the previous cycle.

 This is because the more geographically widespread Auroral displays are almost exclusively the result of Coronal Mass Ejections (CME) which are associated with Sunspots.
 CMEs are massive clouds of magnetically charged particles which are flung into space and take between one and four days to reach Earth (see Fig. 5).
 If there are fewer Sunspots then, by definition, there are fewer CMEs and less extensively visible Northern Lights.